 Community Planning Permit

 The Community Planning Permit By-Law was adopted by Council on October 6, 2010.
 This Planning Act document not only replaces the zoning By-Law but streamlines the development process by addressing all minor variances, zoning amendments and site plan agreements under one application.
 The applications are reviewed within a 45 day time frame.
 Additionally, applications are reviewed on a Class I – approved by Staff, Class II – approved by Planning Advisory Committee or Class III – approved by Council basis.
 All Planning Advisory Committees and Council meetings are open to the public for comment.
-Decisions may only be appealed by the applicant to the Ontario Municipal Board.
+Decisions may only be appealed by the applicant to the Local Planning Appeal Tribunal.

 The Planning Act identifies that consent must be given before a property can be divided to create an additional lot(s).
 A consent or severance application is required to: